fjvallarino/monomer/tasks.md

     - SDL supports Drag and Drop integration with OS

 Future
+  - Remove attoparsec dependency (only used in numericField to validate format)
   - Create Slider
   - Create Theme widget to override global theme
   - Create File Selector